sameerr11/Sports/server/README-EMAIL-NOTIFICATIONS.md

 ## Overview

-The email notification system extends the existing in-app notification system to also send emails via Gmail SMTP for important notifications including:
+The email notification system extends the existing in-app notification system to also send emails via Resend API for important notifications including:

 1. New player registrations
 2. Booking confirmations